Tamta Mkhargrdzeli: Capture by the Mongols

 Around 1236 she was captured by the Seljuks and given within a political deal to the Mongols.
-She subsequently travelled widely with the Mongolian court, including to Mongolia between 1236-1245.
+She subsequently travelled widely with the Mongolian court, including to Mongolia between 1236 and 1245.

 Leadership

 Although Akhlat was administered by a male Muslim governor on behalf of al-Ashraf, according to the Armenian 13th-century historian Kirakos Gandzaketsi, while she was al-Ashraf's wife Tamta influenced decisions including support for pilgrimage and reducing tax rates.
 Antony Eastmond suggests that Tamta's status as a Christian helped her to influence the citizens of Akhlat, who remained majority Christian during the Muslim rule.

 Mkhargrdzeli is recorded as commanding a fort in 1225 on the modern border of Azerbaijan and Armenia, named `Aliabad.
-In 1244, the Mongol ruler Töregene Khatun reinstated Tamta Mkhargrdzeli as a governor in Akhlat.
+The Mongol ruler Töregene Khatun instated Tamta as a Mongol vassal in Akhlat, and Tamta ruled Akhlat from 1245, when she returned, to 1254, when she died.
+As the ruler of Akhlat in her own right, Tamta was in the same position as the kings of Georgia, the emperors of Trebizond, the Seljuk sultans of Anatolia and the Lu'lu'id emirs of Mosul.

 Historiography

 In Tamta's World, Eastmond uses the few sources that reference life within a wide variety of circumstantial evidence for her life.
 Zaroui Pogossian takes issue with Eastmon's emphasis of the role and influence of men over Mkhargrdzeli's life and argues that female influence on Tamta herself, through her family and the court would have been considerable.